networknt/light-doc/content/_index.md

 features:
   - heading: Blistering Speed and Small Memory Footprint
     image_path: /images/icon-fast.svg
-    tagline: Save 10s to 100s times on production provision cost
+    tagline: Save 10x to 100x on production provision costs
     copy: You need hundreds of instances of Spring Boot with Tomcat embedded to match one instance of light-4j in "Hello World" for the same throughput and latency.

   - heading: Embedded Gateway to Address all Cross-cutting Concerns